 - The earning potential, resources, debts and special needs of the parents;

 - Earning capacity of the marital property,

 - A consent order or written agreements regarding child support;

 Modifying the Child Support Order

 The child support order is reviewed by the DCSE at a regular interval of 36 months.
 Generally, the obligation for the child support order ends when the child graduates from high school or turns 18 years of age, whichever occurs later.
 A child will be ineligible for child support if the child marries.
 In case of a shared-custody arrangement, the order can be amended on the grounds of one parent consistently failing to take custody or visit.
 A parent can request alterations to the order from the court in case the gross income of one of the parents changes significantly; when the number of children under the order needs to be changed; extra medical or dental expenses, change in the daycare expenses by one-fourth of the original; or when the health insurance costs experience a change.

 Need Assistance With Child Support?

 At Williams Stone Carpenter Buczek, PC, our attorneys will take the time to get to know you and your situation.
 We understand family law and we do not treat an important situation such as child support as just a legal formality.
-Throughout Stafford County, Spotsylvania County, Prince William County, King George County, Fredericksburg & throughout Northern Virginia, we are recognized for the level of superior legal services we provide in Virginia family law matters.
-Our lawyers take an assertive, compassionate approach to working with clients and we will make sure your voice is heard.
-Call us today at 540-657-0111.
+Throughout Northern Virginia, we are recognized for the level of superior legal services we provide in Virginia family law matters.
+Our lawyers take an assertive, compassionate approach to work with clients and we will make sure your voice is heard.
+Contact us today.